apache/mxnet/docs/api/python/gluon/text.md

     FastText
 ```

-See [Assign token embedding to vocabulary](#Assign token embedding to vocabulary) for how to assign
+See [Assign token embedding to vocabulary](#assign-token-embedding-to-vocabulary) for how to attach
 token embeddings to vocabulary and use token embeddings.